wl13/BioPipelines/Mutation_Detection/README.md

 ##Publications

-**More detailed descriptions of this pipeline could be also be found in the below publications:**
+**More detailed descriptions of this pipeline could also be found in the below publications:**

 1. Yang, S., Wang, L., Huang, J., Zhang, X., Yuan, Y., Chen, J.-Q., Hurst, L.D., and Tian, D. (2015).
 Parent-progeny sequencing indicates higher mutation rates in heterozygotes. *Nature* 523: 463–467.